dustinlyons/nixos-config/README.md

 With Nix, changes to your system are made by
 - editing your system configuration
 - building it
-- and then switching to the new generation
+- switching your running system to use it

-## Build and switch to new generation
+## Build and switch to a new generation
 ### On Mac
 ```sh
 nix --experimental-features 'nix-command flakes' build .#darwinConfigurations.Dustins-MBP.system --impure && \